bugsounet/MMM-ScreenManager/README.md

 ## Notes
   - You can verify your cron value with [this site](https://crontab.guru/)
   - This module have no visual
+  - This module broadcast a `USER_PRESENCE` notification for other modules

 ## Update